QLD Traffic Controller Course (TC)

 - Learners who apply to the Department of Transport and Main Roads (TMR) for a Traffic Controller Industry Authority Card after successful completion of the course will be subject to a criminal history check.
 For further information on accreditation for traffic controllers in Queensland learners must be informed by referring to the TMR information available at tmr.qld.gov.au.

-Students are required to wear appropriate safety clothing to conduct the practical component of the training course.
-This includes:
+Students are required to wear neat casual clothing on the day of the course.

 To establish your identity WTA requires that you bring: